RaitaroH/Import-All-Deepdark/README.md

 > Easily install all my themes.
 > Choose only what themes you want by deleting or commenting out the @imports.
 > Have the most up-to-date versions of the themes (I don't upload to userstyles every single release).
-> Allows color changing across all the themes at once for uniformity and consistency.
+> Allows color changing across all the themes for uniformity and consistency.
 > It can also work with other themes as long as they have a place to import from such as github.

 ### Disadvantages